Evan-Coleman/Navius/docs/98_roadmaps/01_example_app/roadmap/01-example-app.md

 - **Recipe Storage**: Support for 100,000+ recipes with efficient retrieval

 ## Current Progress
-- Status: In Progress
+- Status: Framework Stability Phase
-- Progress: 12%
+- Progress: 15%
-- Updated at: April 06, 2025
+- Updated at: May 30, 2025